WandLZhang/fast-science-0-stellar-engine/README.md

 ## Introduction

 Stellar Engine is a fork of the Google Cloud Foundation Fabric (CFF) repository, aimed at providing Infrastructure as Code (IaC) for Google Cloud Platform (GCP) customers who need to create a landing zone environment with the Assured Workload overlays.
 In addition to the IaC, there is documentation available for both the IL5 and FedRAMP High compliance regimes that provide a mapping of National Institute of Standards and Technology (NIST) 800-53r5 controls to enable projects that leverage the Stellar Engine codebase to accelerate the speed at which an Authorization to Operate (ATO) can be attained.

 ## Getting Started

 This repository provides **end-to-end blueprints** and a **suite of Terraform modules** for Google Cloud, which support different use cases:

-- organization-wide [landing zone blueprint](fast/) used to bootstrap real-world cloud foundations
+- Google Cloud Organization-wide [landing zone blueprint](fast/) used to bootstrap real-world cloud foundations
-- reference [blueprints](./blueprints/) used to deep dive into network patterns or product features
+- Reference [blueprints](./blueprints/) used to deep dive into network patterns or product features
-- a comprehensive source of lean [modules](./modules/) that lend themselves well to changes
+- A comprehensive source of lean [modules](./modules/) that lend themselves well to changes

-## Target Audience and Beneifits
+## Target Audience and Benefits

 The target audience for Stellar Engine is organizations and teams that operate in regulated industries or require robust compliance and security frameworks.
 Below are a few examples of these such users:

-<mark>Government Agencies:</mark> Agencies and contractors, such as those that work with DISA FedRAMP High, Impact Level 4 (IL4), and Impact Level 5 (IL5) environments.  <br />
+<mark>Government Agencies:</mark> Agencies and contractors, such as those that work with DISA FedRAMP High, and DoD Impact Level 4 (IL4) and Impact Level 5 (IL5) environments.  <br />
 <mark>Regulated Industries:</mark> Regulated industries often face overlapping compliance and security requirements; Stellar Engine can simplify that.  <br />
 <mark>Educational and Research Institutions:</mark> Universities and research organizations working on government-funded projects that require secure and compliant cloud environments.  <br />

-## Benefits of Stellar Engine:
+## Benefits of Stellar Engine

 Stellar Engine offers several significant benefits, particularly for organizations operating in regulated environments or requiring high levels of compliance and security.
 Here are the key advantages based on the summary:

-<mark>Pre-Built Compliance Mappings:</mark> The inclusion of documentation mapping NIST 800-53r5 controls for IL5, IL4, and FedRAMP High simplifies the process of achieving compliance.
+<mark>Pre-Built Compliance Mappings:</mark> The inclusion of documentation mapping NIST 800-53r5 controls for IL4, IL5, and FedRAMP High simplifies the process of achieving compliance.
 This allows organizations to fast-track their Authorization to Operate (ATO) processes by leveraging pre-validated configurations.  <br />
 <mark>IaC for Compliance:</mark> By embedding compliance requirements into Infrastructure as Code (IaC), Stellar Engine ensures that key controls are implemented consistently and automatically.   <br />
 <mark>Consistency and Scalability:</mark> Utilizing IaC enables repeatable and reliable deployment of landing zones, ensuring that infrastructure adheres to best practices and compliance standards.  <br />
 <mark>Flexibility:</mark> While tailored for Assured Workload overlays, Stellar Engine serves as a foundation for other compliance regimes, making it adaptable to various regulatory requirements.  <br />